Nanobot1514/NC-Games-Project/README.md

 ## **Testing**

-All tests can be run using the following command:
+All tests can be run using the following command assuming the working directory is correct:

 ```
-npm test app.test.js
+npm test app
 ```

 **AND**

 ```
-npm test utils.test.js
+npm test utils
 ```

 Using **npm test** will run all tests against the test database.
 You can also use .only after a describe or it to run only that test.